Tutorial: Features & labels#

 feature.save()

-We can now validate & register the dataframe in one line by creating a Dataset record:
+We can now validate & register the dataframe in one line:

 df,

-description="Iris dataset after measuring sepal & petal metrics",
+description="Iris study 1 - after measuring sepal & petal metrics",

 )